 a.
 Don’t get frustrated with your culinary skills

 I’m admittedly inept at cooking!
 I’m good at breakfast and that’s about it.
 There were a couple of nights that I tried to get too fancy with my cooking and it ended up inedible.
+Doesn’t mean the dates over!
 I shamelessly boiled a pot of water and made her mac & cheese.
 Did she mind?
 Not one bit.
 The goal was never to show off my cooking skills.
-The goal is an evening with your wife to reconnect and keep the romance alive so you don’t drift apart.
+The goal is an evening with your wife to reconnect and keep the connection alive so you don’t drift apart.

 b.
 Do set up for romance.